Lattice of stable matchings

-In mathematics, economics, and computer science, the lattice of stable matchings is a distributive lattice whose elements are stable matchings.
-For a given instance of the stable matching problem, this lattice provides an algebraic description of the family of all solutions to the problem.
-It was originally described in the 1970s by John Horton Conway and Donald Knuth.
+In mathematics, economics, and computer science, a lattice of stable matchings is a distributive lattice whose elements are all the solutions to a given instance of the stable matching problem.
+These solutions, called stable matchings, pair up participants of two types in such a way that no two participants would prefer to be paired with each other than to accept their assigned pairings.
+Being a lattice means that, for a comparison operation between stable matchings based on the preferences of the participants, each two stable matchings have a unique greatest lower bound and a unique least upper bound.
+Together, the greatest lower bound and least upper bound operations obey the distributive law.
+This structure was originally described in the 1970s by John Horton Conway and Donald Knuth.

-By Birkhoff's representation theorem, this lattice can be represented as the lower sets of an underlying partially ordered set.
-The elements of this set can be given a concrete structure as rotations, with cycle graphs describing the changes between adjacent stable matchings in the lattice.
-The family of all rotations and their partial order can be constructed in polynomial time, leading to polynomial time solutions for other problems on stable matching including the minimum or maximum weight stable matching.
-The Gale–Shapley algorithm can be used to construct two special lattice elements, its top and bottom element.
+The Gale–Shapley algorithm can find either of two special stable matchings, the greatest and least matchings in the lattice.
+The entire lattice has a concise representation that can be constructed in polynomial time, by using Birkhoff's representation theorem to describe it as the family of lower sets of an underlying partially ordered set.
+The elements of this partially ordered set are called rotations; they are cycle graphs that describe the symmetric difference between two stable matchings that are adjacent in the lattice.
+Algorithms that operate on this partial order instead of directly on stable matchings, and that search for lower sets that are optimal in some way, can find in polynomial time the minimum or maximum weight stable matching, for weighted instances of the stable matching problem.

 Every finite distributive lattice can be represented as a lattice of stable matchings.

-The number of elements in the lattice can vary from an average case of $e^{-1}n\ln n$ to a worst-case of exponential.

-Computing the number of elements is #P-complete.
+The number of matchings in the lattice can vary from an average case of $e^{-1}n\ln n$ to a worst case of exponential, where $n$ is the number of participants of each kind to be matched.
+Computing the number of stable matchings for a given instance of stable matching is #P-complete.

 Background

-In its simplest form, an instance of the stable matching problem consists of two sets of the same number of elements to be matched to each other, for instance doctors and positions at hospitals.
-Each element has a preference ordering on the elements of the other type: the doctors each have different preferences for which hospital they would like to work at (for instance based on which cities they would prefer to live in), and the hospitals each have preferences for which doctors they would like to work for them (for instance based on specialization or recommendations).
+In its simplest form, an instance of the stable matching problem consists of two equal-sized finite sets of participants to be matched to each other, for instance doctors seeking jobs and hospitals seeking to hire a doctor.
+Each participant has a preference ordering on the elements of the other type: the doctors each have different preferences for which hospital they would like to work at (for instance based on which cities they would prefer to live in), and the hospitals each have preferences for which doctor they would like to work for them (for instance based on specialization or recommendations).
 The goal is to find a matching that is stable: no pair of a doctor and a hospital prefer each other to their assigned match.
 Versions of this problem are used, for instance, by the National Resident Matching Program to match American medical students to hospitals.

 In general, there may be many different stable matchings.
 For example, suppose there are three doctors (A,B,C) and three hospitals (X,Y,Z) which have preferences of: